IAS Officer Salary and Perks in 2025: Updated Pay Scale and Benefits

 • Personality Interview: The candidates are required to attend a panel interview conducted by the UPSC board.

 Only the candidates who surpass these three stages are selected for the Grade A government jobs.
-The candidates that achieve highest ranks in these screening rounds are attributed with the prestigious position of IAS officer.
+The candidates who achieve the highest ranks in these screening rounds are awarded the prestigious position of IAS officer.
+Once selected, candidates will receive a lucrative IAS Officer salary per month, which will also include various perks and benefits.

-The IAS officers salary structure is based on the 7th pay commission.
-The initial salary scale of an IAS officer with experience up to one year in the field is around Rs.
+The IAS officer salary structure is based on the 7th Pay Commission.
+The initial salary scale of an IAS officer with experience of 0-4 years in the field is around Rs.
 56,000 on a monthly basis.
 This can increase over the years with experience and promotions.

 (Salary source: Glassdoor)

-The breakdown of IAS officer salary as per pay levels:
+The breakdown of the IAS officer salary as per pay levels:

 Pay Level